voxel51/platform-sdk/examples/image-to-video/README.md

 bash test-image.bash image-to-video-demo data/people/
 ```

-If the script executed correctly, it will write a `labels.json` file in your
+If the script executed correctly, it will write an `out/labels.json` file in
-working directory, and you are ready to deploy to the Voxel51 Platform!
+your working directory, and you are ready to deploy to the Voxel51 Platform!

 ## Deploying to the platform